 - Reduced ability to deal with stress and to formulate plans

 Psychiatrists, cognitive and somatic psychotherapists will add additional or varied modalities as they become more familiar with the breath and breathing.
-Reichian therapy, Rebirthing, Radiance Breathwork, Vivation and Radix are forms of high intensity breathing that may or may not be appropriate depending how the energy is handled by the person traumatized.
+Reichian therapy, Rebirthing, Radiance Breathwork, Vivation, and Radix are forms of high-intensity breathing that may or may not be appropriate depending on how the energy is handled by the person traumatized.

 That implies to me that techniques need to be utilized that incorporate all relevant styles of breathwork, advanced breathwork, breathing work, Chi Gung, pranayama, Yoga, voice training, nutrition, ergonomics, and environmental influences so that the client/patient can be guided into safe and long lasting balance and internal power.